Oilfield Molecular Analysis

 FISH directly quantifies specific types of bacteria and Archaea in microbial populations, providing an analytical technique for detailed study of microbial populations in both natural and engineered environments.

-Advantages include rapid results, 99% count accuracy, the detection of specific groups of sulfate-reducing bacteria and the capability to preserve samples on-site.
+Advantages include rapid results, 99% count accuracy, the detection of specific groups of sulphate-reducing bacteria and the capability to preserve samples on-site.
 No prior knowledge of a systems' environmental conditions is needed to conduct FISH analysis.

 This is a DNA-based approach to quantify specific microorganisms that can specifically increase a target (gene) from an undetectable amount of starting material.
 During qPCR, gene copies are made during thermocycling and a fluorescent marker accumulates, which can be used to quantify the starting number of the target gene.